 Magento vs Shopware - Popularity

 According to the service builtwith.com the most popular open-source shopping systems in Germany are - Zen Cart, Magento, Gambio and Shopware.
-But builtwith.com measures the amount of installations, because Zen Cart and Gambio are technically obsolete and are used mostly by “abandoned” shops, which are still alive, these should not be really counted.
+But builtwith.com measures the amount of installations, because Zen Cart and Gambio are technically obsolete and are used mostly by “abandoned” stores, which are still alive, these should not be really counted.
 Also “Magento” here on this chart means Magento 1 as well as Magento 2 software.
 The difference between Shopware 4 and Shopware 5 is not so big and it is much easier to upgrade from Shopware 4 to Shopware 5.
 Magento 1 and Magento 2 are completely different, and so to be handled.

 According to t3n survey, done in 2016, Shopware is the number one open source shopping system in Germany.
 I believe, now it is even more than 20% of online stores (worth mention), who uses Shopware software.

 By measuring starting from 2011 Shopware gained 642 online retailers from Magento, and lost only 59, these are almost 100% those, who were migrating from Magento 1.
 This difference is too big not to be considered!

 According to Google Trends during the last 12 months Shopware was more popular in Germany than Magento.
 Actually as an e-commerce agency we can confirm that, we got much more project requests from customers interested in Shopware 5, than from those interested in Magento 2.